 The study size has been selected in order to make an accurate assessment of safety/tolerability and to estimate ORR with 95% confidence intervals that are within +/- 8%.
-The sample size of each cohort has been selected in order to provide precision of the estimation of ORR (+/- 9% for multiple therapies; +/-13% for previous TKI only).
+The sample size of the Chinese group of each cohort has been selected in order to provide acceptable precision of the estimation of ORR (ORR 50%, +/-11% for multiple therapies; +/-13% for previous TKI only).
 Enrolment to individual cohorts may be closed separately.
 Sites will be informed in advance of cohort closure timelines.

 A mandatory biopsy will be needed for central testing of T790M mutation status following confirmed disease progression on the most recent treatment regimen.
-The T790M mutation status of the patient's tumour must be determined by the designated central laboratory using the cobas® EGFR Mutation Test (Roche Molecular Systems).
+The T790M mutation status of the patient's tumour must be determined by the designated central laboratory using the cobas[®] EGFR Mutation Test - and/or the ADx-EGFR test.